High-speed rail in Spain: New rail link to Andalusia

-AVANT – Media Distancia

-In 1992, a new high-speed medium distance service (AV Media Distancia operating under the AVE Lanzadera brand) began between Madrid, Ciudad Real and Puertollano, using spare class 100 trains.
-In November 2003 a new service began between Seville and Córdoba using new class 104 trains, reducing journey times between the two cities to 40 minutes.

-In 2005 the brand was renamed RENFE Avant, and all services started to use class 104 trains, leaving class 100 for AVE services.
+In November 2003 a new AVE Lanzadera medium distance service began between Seville and Córdoba using new class 104 trains, reducing journey times between the two cities to 40 minutes.
+In 2005 the brand was renamed RENFE Avant, and all those services started to use class 104 trains, leaving class 100 for the AVE services.

-The construction of a 21 km stretch of high-speed line from Madrid to Toledo allowed the inauguration of a medium distance service in November 2005.
+The construction of a 21 km stretch of high-speed line from Madrid to Toledo allowed the inauguration of a medium-distance service in November 2005.
 The journey time between the two cities is now less than 30 minutes.
-The high-speed link combined with high property prices in Madrid has encouraged many Madrid commuters to settle in Ciudad Real, the first stop on the Madrid–Seville line.
+The high-speed link, combined with high property prices in Madrid, has encouraged many Madrid commuters to settle in Ciudad Real, the first stop on the Madrid–Seville line.
 There has, however, been controversy over the construction of this line as the change to standard-gauge track meant that towns such as Getafe, Aranjuez and Algodor, which now have no commercial services, lost their direct services to Toledo.
 Furthermore, since Toledo is now connected by standard-gauge track it is impossible for other passenger or goods trains to reach it that have not come from other high-speed lines.

-Further Avant services have been launched with the expansion of the AVE lines to Valladolid, Barcelona, Málaga and Galicia.
-See below for details of all Avant services.

-In the Valladolid line, new class 114 trains are used.
-Both Avant class 104 and class 114 trains are Pendolino designs, without tilting capacity: